Primo Nautic

 The Mythical Roots: Plato's Account

-The story of Atlantis originates from Plato's dialogues "Timaeus" and "Critias."
-According to Plato, Atlantis was a powerful and technologically advanced civilization situated beyond the Pillars of Hercules, likely referring to the Strait of Gibraltar.
+The story of Atlantis originates from Plato's dialogues Timaeus and Critias, written around 360 BCE.
+According to Plato, Atlantis was a powerful and technologically advanced civilization situated beyond the Pillars of Hercules - the ancient name for the Strait of Gibraltar.
 Described as a utopian society ruled by wise kings descended from the god Poseidon, Atlantis was said to be a land of prosperity, with grand architecture, advanced knowledge, and a formidable military.

 Plato's narrative unfolds as a cautionary tale, where the Atlanteans' excessive ambition and moral decline lead to their catastrophic downfall.
 The city, he claimed, sank into the depths of the sea in a single day and night, disappearing without a trace.
-However, scholars have long debated whether Plato's account is a historical fact or an allegorical fiction meant to convey philosophical or political ideas.
+Scholars have long debated whether Plato's account is a historical record or an allegory designed to convey philosophical and political ideas about Athenian democracy versus imperial ambition.

 Historical Perspectives and Interpretations